-During the September 11, 2020 Annual Meeting of Stockholders, the following actions were taken:
+During the June 17, 2021 Annual Meeting of Stockholders, the following actions were taken:

-- I. Approval and adoption of the minutes of the June 20, 2019 Annual Stockholders' Meeting; - II.
+- I. Approval and adoption of the minutes of the September 11, 2020 Annual Stockholders' Meeting; - II.
 Annual Report of Officers; - III.
-Approval of the 2019 Annual Report and Financial Statements - IV.
-Appointment of External Auditors for 2020 - V. Election of Directors (including Independent Directors) for the year -2020 2021
+Approval of the 2020 Annual Report and Financial Statements - IV.
+Designation of Authority to Appoint External Auditor for 2021 - V. Election of Directors for the year 2021 2022